-1.6.6 Dismissal
+1.6.5 Dismissal

-- a) At no time may a student leave school property without teacher knowledge and approval. - b) Students are to be picked up immediately after dismissal of school or the completion of an afternoon activity. - c) Students with rides not available are taken to after-school care and parents will be billed the current after-care fees. - d) If a student is consistently left waiting following an afternoon activity, the privilege to participate in that activity will be revoked.
+- a) At no time may a student leave school property without teacher knowledge and approval. - b) Students are to be picked up immediately after dismissal of school or the completion of an afternoon activity. - c) Students with rides not available are taken to after-school care and parents may be billed the current after-care fees. - d) If a student is consistently left waiting following an afternoon activity, the privilege to participate in that activity may be revoked.

-1.6.7 Attendance records
+1.6.6 Attendance records

-For recordkeeping purposes, the following apply:
+For recordkeeping purposes, the following definitions apply:

-Tardy within 60 minutes after opening
+Tardy within 60 minutes after start of school day